Dyalog/link/help/Link.NameClass.md

 #### Optional Left Argument

-- namespace where to evalue names
+- namespace where to evaluate names

 #### Result